maybebyte/anthesis/about-me.md

   document my ideas when I realized that many of the things I told myself I'd remember and do something about later never came to fruition.

-# Convictions/Values

-Note that this section is intended to be descriptive, not prescriptive.
-These are things that work for me, shared with the hope that they can benefit someone else.

-1. It's important to expose yourself to new things.
-When someone else is passionate about something, ask and genuinely listen to them, even if you're not interested in it.
-By listening, you expand your horizons, which allows you to draw connections between subjects, relate more to people, and pick up new hobbies in the process.